 Evenly spread the pecan crumble over the sweet potatoes in the baking dish.
 Bake for 35–40 minutes, and serve while still hot/warm.

 You can successfully make the casserole 1–2 days in advance, and have a freshly baked casserole when it’s time do eat.
-Follow the three steps below for how to do it.

 Here’s how to make sweet potato casserole ahead: